CMDB

 Eventually, an issue arises, and guess what?
 You can't even find the endpoint that’s causing the problem.
 It's like looking for your car keys in a pile of clothes — you know they’re somewhere, but finding them is a whole other story!

-The Problem: Gaps in Visibility
+The Problem: caps in visibility

 • Some assets or endpoints aren’t discovered or tracked.